mpantelidakis/distributed-systems-project-2019/README.md

 # distributed-systems-project-2019

 clone the repository,
-add the .env and .env.db files
+add the .env and .env.db files to the root folder

 run docker-compose up